Home » Saturday jobs that work

-I’m here to say that after eighteen years of mothering the job thing needs to be tweaked and tweaked over and over again.
-But I love having a system in place that I can work from.
+I’m here to say that after eighteen years of mothering, the job thing needs to be tweaked and tweaked over and over again. Â But I love having a system in place that I can work from.

-For years we had long lists of Saturday jobs I would write down according to what needed to be done.
-I’d draw my little circles for the kids to fill them in as they go (something passed on by my dad when I was young).
+For years we had long lists of Saturday jobs I would write down according to what needed to be done. Â I’d draw my little circles for the kids to fill them in as they go.
+(This was a pretty awesome idea passed on by my parents.)

-***note: These lists don’t include their bedroom and bathroom jobs they do automatically now.
-Sometimes I think I should write all those down too, but I don’t want the list to seem so daunting and they have been doing those things for so many years I think their bodies go into auto-clean mode on those things by now.
+***note: These lists don’t include their bedroom and bathroom jobs they do automatically now. Â Sometimes I think I should write all those down too.
+I don’t want the list to seem so daunting.
+I think the kids have been doing those things for so many years their bodies go into auto-clean mode on those things by now.

 At first Lucy’s jobs stayed the same, and her list was a little shorter because I’m trying to make sure she’s trained properly.